-The word ‘calendar’ comes from the Latin kalendae ➚ ‘to announce’ referring to the Roman custom of announcing the official new moon that started the month.
-Everyone could then start counting the days within the new month.
+The word ‘calendar’ comes from the Latin kalendae ➚ ‘to announce’ referring to the Roman custom of announcing the official new moon that started the month; everyone then started counting the days within the new month.

 China has adopted the Western, Gregorian system of oddly formed months with extra leap days at the end of February to correct for the true length of solar year.
 This was introduced into China when it became a Republic in 1912.
 New public holidays such as Labor Day (May 1st) and National Day (October 1st) are fixed on the Gregorian calendar.

 China developed its traditional calendar system independently from the West.
 China has two calendars which are still followed today, one based on the moon and one on the sun.

 The lunar Chinese calendar is the most important as it determines the dates of many Chinese traditional festivals.
 Instead of adding an extra leap day every four years the calendar introduces a whole leap month every couple of years.
 The calendar follows the moon precisely so months are either 29 or 30 days long according to accurate predictions of the occurrence of the new moon at a specific place.
 The months are called 小月 xiǎo yuè small months (29) and 大月 dà yuè big months (30) and are numbered rather than named.

 This may seem a little complicated until you bear in mind that some Christian festivals such as Easter are still synchronized to the moon and not the sun.
 Christians had to develop similarly complex calculations to work out the date for Easter ➚ each year.